 On 5 February 1882, Vaul Farmer, 52, married Mary E. Ruffin, 43, in Wilson County.
 On 19 March 1882, in the town of Stantonsburg, Robert Farmer, 19, married Marinda Bynum, 18.
 I have not found Martha Farmer Ruffin’s marriage record.

-On 11 January 1889, Kenny Woodard, 24, of Toisnot township, son of Howell Woodard and Rhoda Farmer, married Leah Farmer, 24, of Gardners township, son of Vaul Farmer.
+On 11 January 1889, Kenny Woodard, 24, of Toisnot township, son of Howell Woodard and Rhoda Farmer, married Leah Farmer, 24, of Gardners township, daughter of Vaul Farmer.
 London Woodard applied for the license, and they were married by a Justice of the Peace in the presence of Dublin Barnes, Frank Barnes and Peter Thomas.

-In the 1900 census of Wilson township, Wilson County: farmer Valintine Farmer, 70, wife Mary, 58, children Mattie, 30, Elizabeth, 26, Mary J., 24, and Elizar, 22, son-in-law Charly Freeman and daughter Carolina.
+In the 1900 census of Toisnot township, Wilson County: farmer Valintine Farmer, 70, wife Mary, 58, children Mattie, 30, Elizabeth, 26, Mary J., 24, and Elizar, 22, son-in-law Charly Freeman and daughter Carolina.
 All did farm work except Elizabeth, who was a cook, and Elizar, who was a schoolteacher.
 Meanwhile, in Brodie, Pulaski County, Arkansas: North Carolina-born Thomas Ruffin, 48, his North Carolina-born wife Patsie, 42, and children Wiley, 14, Marina, 12, James, 10, Mammie, 8, and Lucy, 4.
 The last two children were born in Arkansas.

 Valentine Farmer made out his will the following spring, and his estate went into probate in 1906: